French (FREN) 100

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Capretz, Pierre J., and Barry Lydgate, with Béatrice Abetti, and Marie-Odile Germain.
-French in Action: The Capretz Method Part 1.
+Capretz, Pierre J., with Barry Lydgate, Béatrice Abetti, and Marie-Odile Germain.
+French in Action: A Beginning Course in Language and Culture: The Capretz Method Part 1.
 3rd ed.
 New Haven and London: Yale University Press, 2012.

-Parmentier, Michel A., Diane Potvin, and A. Mister.
-En bons termes: Cahier de laboratoire.
-7th ed.
-Toronto: Prentice Hall Canada, 2007.
+Parmentier, Michel A., Diane Potvin, and Andrée Potvin.
+En bons termes : Cahier de laboratoire.
+9th ed.
+Toronto: Pearson, 2014.

 Special Course Feature

-Each lesson of French in Action is accompanied by a video component.
-Students must view each program.
+Each lesson in the French in Action textbook has a corresponding video component that students are required to watch.
 Students can watch these videos online or borrow them from Athabasca University Library.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.